martijn-on-fhir/fhir-server/README.md

 ### Notice

-allthough this is fully functional fhir server, it still lacks features
+allthough this is a fully functional fhir server, it still lacks features